akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

 As we want you to build the best connector ever, here are some tips to help you cook it the right way.

 ### Start small
 The use case we took here is really simple, as you can see.
-In real life, connections maybe a bit more tricky with a lot of different use cases to handle.
+In real life, connections may be a bit more tricky with a lot of different use cases to handle.

 We highly recommend you to **start small**.
 Focus on one single use case at first.
 Then, when the first one is robust and approved, add some more.